IngloriousCoderz/inglorious-engine/README.md

 However, there are several key differences that make it unique:

 1.  **Events, not Actions**: In Redux, you "dispatch actions."
 Here, we "notify of events."
 This is a deliberate semantic choice.
-An event represents something that _has happened_ in the game world (e.g., `player:moved`, `enemy:destroyed`).
-This aligns well with event-sourcing principles and is more intuitive in a game development context.
+An event handler is a function that reacts to a specific occurrence in the game world (e.g., `playerMove`, `enemyDestroy`).
+The naming convention is similar to standard JavaScript event handlers like `onClick`, where the handler name describes the event it's listening for.

 2.  **Asynchronous Event Queue**: Unlike Redux's synchronous dispatch, events are not processed immediately.
 They are added to a central event queue.
 The engine's main loop processes this queue once per frame.
 This approach has several advantages: